 Model classes are non-visual classes that encapsulate the app's data.
 Therefore, the model can be thought of as representing the app's domain model, which usually includes a data model along with business and validation logic.
 Examples of model objects include data transfer objects (DTOs), Plain Old CLR Objects (POCOs), and generated entity and proxy objects.

-Model classes are typically used in conjunction with services or repositories that encapsulate data access and caching.
+Model classes are typically used in conjunction with a service or repository that encapsulates data access and caching.

 Connecting view models to views